Generation

 Click on the 'ab' button

-Click on the name of the newly created product
+Click on the price of the newly created product

-This will ask you to generate an assertion that the element contains the text “SkyPhone 1”.
+This will ask you to generate an assertion that the element contains the text “$999”.
 Click the checkmark.

-Click on “Edit Product” at the bottom of the screen
+Click on “Add Order” at the top of the screen

 4. Delete the product